+Massive amounts of time, money, and energy are spent on athletic events.
 Americans spent over 25 billion dollars on professional sports last year.
-Massive amounts of time, money, and energy is spent on athletic events.
-People enthusiastically go and cheer, clap, and watch their coveted team try to WIN!
+People enthusiastically go, cheer, clap, and watch their coveted team try to WIN!

-The Olympics continue to be loved by most and it too brings millions of viewers glued the tube to see which country and athlete stays on top!
-It often can be within a fraction of a second that stands between the winner and loser.
+The Olympics continue to be loved by most, and they also keep millions of viewers glued the tube to see which country and athlete stays on top!
+It often can be a fraction of a second that stands between the winner and loser.

 Is winning the only thing?

-When the athlete, recording artist, Hollywood star stays on top, often people love them.
-The minute they begin to sink in their careers there can be an instant slump in sales and the fans can turn on them in and instant.
+When the athlete, the recording artist, the Hollywood star stays on top, often people love them.
+The minute they begin to sink in their careers, there can be an instant slump in sales and the fans can turn on them in an instant.

-While on top, the winners have the world by the tail as they say, but there’s a problem, it’s fleeting and often never last.
+While on top, the winners have the world by the tail, as they say, but there’s a problem—it’s fleeting and often never lasts.

-Oh, I highly admire what our Olympians have to do in order to be the best in their field.
+Oh, I highly admire what our Olympians must do in order to be the best in their field.
 The sacrifices they make are unbelievable.
-They have one focus, one goal, one ambition, the Gold medal.
+They have one focus, one goal, one ambition: the Gold medal.